MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/ns-ws2spi-nsp_routine.md

 Type: **LPNSPREMOVESERVICECLASS**

-A pointer to the <a href="https://docs.microsoft.com/windows/desktop/api/ws2spi/nc-ws2spi-lpnspremoveserviceclass">NSPRemoveServiceClass</a> function implemented by the namespace provider.
+A pointer to the <a href="/windows/desktop/api/ws2spi/nc-ws2spi-lpnspremoveserviceclass">NSPRemoveServiceClass</a> function implemented by the namespace provider.
 Every NSP function entry must point to a valid function.
-If the provider does not implement this function, the **NSPRemoveServiceClass** function should return [WSAEOPNOTSUPP](https://docs.microsoft.com/windows/desktop/WinSock/windows-sockets-error-codes-2#WSAEOPNOTSUPP).
+If the provider does not implement this function, the **NSPRemoveServiceClass** function should return <a href="/windows/desktop/WinSock/windows-sockets-error-codes-2#WSAEOPNOTSUPP">WSAEOPNOTSUPP</a>.